 To apply for a canine partner you will need to be able to fulfill the criteria listed below.
-An in-depth assessment will follow after the first stage application before an individual is placed on the waiting list.
+An in-depth assessment will follow after the first stage application before an individual may be deemed suitable to be placed on the waiting list.